PaulOthar/PaulOthar/README.md

 # Hello 😄, im Paul
-Im a Newbie Programmer, widly interested in Low Level Systems (Althou i might use Hight Level Languages to Build Prototypes).
+Im a Newbie Programmer, widly interested in Low Level Systems (Although i might use Hight Level Languages to Build Prototypes).

 Personally im a big fan of tabletop RPG's, and most of my projects were built to serve as a tool for those that are also interested in messing around with tabletop games in general.